eProsima/Discovery-Server/README.md

 ### Discovery Server executable

-The discovery server binary (named after the pattern ``discovery-server-X.X.X(d)`` where ``X.X.X`` is the version number and the optional *d* denotes a debug builds) is set up from one XML profiles files passed as command-line arguments.
+The discovery server binary (named after the pattern ``discovery-server-X.X.X(d)`` where ``X.X.X`` is the version number and the optional *d* denotes a debug build) is set up from one XML profiles files passed as command-line arguments.
 To have the tool accessible in the terminal session it is necessary to source the setup file.

 -   Linux